-A lot of people have the desire to paint but don't know where to start.
+A lot of people have the desire to paint, but don't know where to start.
 They get confused looking at the variety of brushes, colors and mediums that are available.
 When the beginner stands in the aisles of an art supply store and stares at the endless amounts of supplies and thinks of all the possible projects, they panic.
 Better to stick with what you know.
 Better forget this whole art thing.

-Others want to create art but are scared they won't be good enough to create something beautiful.
+Others want to create art, but are scared they won't be good enough to create something beautiful.
 Fear holds them back.
 That fear of failure blocks them from allowing themselves the room to grow, learn, and have fun creating.
 What if I make something awful?
 What if I’m too old to ever get good?
 What if I’m just not artistic enough?

 I don't want that to be you.
 And you don't either, right? :-)

-Because no matter what fears you have, you can learn to paint.
+No matter what fears you have, you can learn to paint.
 And it doesn't have to be intimidating or cost a fortune.
 Painting doesn't have to be a super serious, intimidating thing.
 The truth is that if you can write your name, you have all the physical skill you need to be a painter.
 Yes, there are things to learn, but if you have the desire, you can do it!